jay-teaching/group-project-rust/README.md

 The model is a simple logistic regression model built using `scikit-learn`.

-The model currently uses the following features:
+The model uses the following features:
 - `tenure`: Number of months the customer has stayed with the company.
 - `MonthlyCharges`: The amount charged to the customer monthly.
 - `TechSupport_yes`: Binary indicator of whether the customer has tech support.